LoireLab/df_scripts/docs/chronicle.rst

 This tool automatically records notable events in a chronicle that is stored with your save.
 Unit deaths, artifact creation events, invasions, and yearly totals of crafted items are recorded.
+Artifact entries now include the full announcement text from the game, complete with item descriptions and special characters rendered just as they appear in the in-game logs.

 Usage
 -----